 While your first thought after an accident should not be that you have to call your lawyer, you should prepare for the possibility of needing to make a call for a consultation.
 If you are seriously injured, it is highly recommended to be examined by a physician immediately.
-If you can remain at the scene of the accident, you should take as many photographs as you can and even get the names and phone numbers of the witnesses.
+If you can remain at the accident scene, you should take as many photographs as you can and even get the names and phone numbers of the witnesses.
 You must make sure that you obtain a copy of the paperwork from the police officer.
 You should also follow up with the police department and obtain a copy of the police report when it is available.

 Keep a Journal of Everything You Do and Everyone You Speak With Regarding the Accident

 You must begin to keep track of any action taken in connection with the accident.
 Keep a journal and document that you speak with, take down their name and contact information, and summarize the conversations.
 Write down every doctor’s appointment, prescription, and instruction you receive from a medical professional.
 Keep a tab on any costs you incur.
 These costs can include medical expenses, costs to have your vehicle repaired or replaced, cost of medications, or medical equipment you need, such as crutches or wheelchairs.

 You should also keep track of any phone calls you make or receive.
 This includes calls to and from your insurance company.
 It would be best to document any calls or keep any paperwork you receive from insurance companies of other parties involved in the accident.

 Do Not Speak with Another Driver’s Insurance Company, Even if it the Same Insurance Company You Have